SublimeText/ScopeNamingGuidelines/documents/000-base-scope.md

 A scope suffix is used for individual tokens.
-The suffix is appended to every scope name that is assigned to a token, but there may only be one such suffix.
+The suffix is appended to every scope name that is assigned to a token, but there may only be a single sub-scope suffix per scope name.

 It serves two purposes: